LaunchCodeEducation/skills-back-end-java/java4python/class-diagrams/README.md

 A line with an open diamond on the end indicates a **one-to-many relationship**.
 Each `Transcript` has many `CourseRecord` objects.

-Another type of relationship that we have recently encountered is the *has-a* relationship of inheritance.
+Another type of relationship that we have recently encountered is the *is-a* relationship of inheritance.
 This can be expressed via a class diagram by using an arrow, directed from the subclass to the base class.

 ![Inheritance](inheritance-cat.png)